 Figure 3: PM2.5 Emissions by Source Category as a Percentage (Design Day)

-Most of the PM2.5 emissions are from residential wood combustion.
-However, to get a estimate of what sources are directly influencing the monitor, DEQ looked into effective emissions.
+Most of the design day PM2.5 emissions are from residential wood combustion.
+However, to get an estimate of what sources are directly influencing the monitor, DEQ looked into effective emissions.
 Effective emissions are defined as those emission rates that correlate with measured concentrations at the monitor.
-In considering the effective emissions, the residential wood combustion concentrations are roughly 90% of the PM2.5 concentration at the filter sample and industrial emissions are roughly 1% of the PM2.5 concentration at the filter.
-Residential wood heating is the primary source of air pollution in the Lakeview area, and efforts to reduce PM2.5 pollution should focus on this source category.
+In considering the effective emissions, residential wood combustion contributes roughly 90% of the PM2.5 concentration at the monitor, and industrial emissions contribute roughly 1% of the PM2.5 concentration at the monitor.
+Residential wood heating is the primary source of PM2.5 air pollution in the Lakeview area, and efforts to reduce PM2.5 pollution should focus on this source category.
+DEQ therefore proposes to designate woodstoves as the priority sources in the proposed Lakeview sustainment area.

 PM ADVANCE PROGRAM

 In 2013, EPA announced the development of a voluntary program that communities could participate in to reduce emissions of PM.
-This program, called PM Advance, was modeled after its existing ozone advance program.
+This program, called PM Advance, was modeled after EPA’s existing Ozone Advance program.
 Under the program, any area that has not officially been designated nonattainment can voluntarily sign up to participate in PM Advance, develop a plan showing how the area will reduce emissions in 5 years, and potentially avoid a nonattainment designation in the future.
 Development of the plan is based on community involvement and input to identify and implement emission reduction strategies.
 These strategies can be changed or modified as needed to accomplish the objective of meeting the PM2.5 standard.

 Lakeview’s PM Advance Plan